mseri/snf-mcp/README.md

 $ dune install
 ```

-This will make the `snf_mcp` binary available in your PATH.
+This will make the `snf-mcp` binary available in your PATH.

 ### Integration with MCP Clients